The next Technician License Class: is not scheduled yet

 No experience is required.
 You do not need to have a radio.
 You will get a chance to see and use different types of radios as part of the class.
 There is NO morse code requirement for a Ham license, just understanding of regulations, equipment, safety, and methods.

 The club offers free technician license training classes each year.
 Our goal is to help anyone who wants to become a Ham.
-Classes are held on two consecutive Saturdays with a license test held at the end of the second Saturday.
+Classes are held on two consecutive Saturdays.

 The class is open to anyone, though for each course we do limit the number of students to a manageable number.
-The class uses multimedia and hands on demonstrations illustrating the components and equipment.
-During breaks you will have a chance to try the Ham radios.
+The class uses multimedia and demonstrations illustrating the components and equipment.

 The class will cover what you need to know to earn your Technician Level license: math, electrical, regulations, radio operation, antennas, and safety.
 Both days will start at 8AM and end at 5PM.